 The AGS annually honors researchers, clinicians, educators, and emerging health professionals who have made outstanding contributions to high-quality, person-centered care for older adults.
 Our award-winning geriatricians, geriatric nurses, social workers, family practitioners, physician assistants, pharmacists, internists, and so many other colleagues represent the breadth of disciplines championing elder care in the U.S. across the history of the AGS.

 Learn more about our awards and awardees below.
 Applications for nominated awards run through the first week of December, with most awards presented at the AGS Annual Scientific Meeting the following May.
+Individuals may only be nominated or apply for one category of award per year.

-Choosing Wisely Champions
+Choosing Wisely® Champions

-Choosing Wisely Champion is someone who has advanced the Choosing Wisely platform in his or her practice, helped educate AGS members about Choosing Wisely recommendations, and demonstrated leadership in the Choosing Wisely effort.
+Choosing Wisely® Champion is someone who has advanced the Choosing Wisely® platform in his or her practice, helped educate AGS members about Choosing Wisely® recommendations, and demonstrated leadership in the Choosing Wisely® effort.

 Clinical Student Research Award